anjolaolubusi/MLSonic/README.md

 - Let your group partner check before you do a pull request

 ## Meeting Times
-- 8pm for Anjola and 9am for Karen
+- Saturday 8pm for Anjola and Sunday 9am for Karen

 ## To-do
 - Research Algorithm to use - Karen